Use S-Function Target for Model or Subsystem

 prevent it from being inlined, for example, it can call or contain other noninlined

 To work around this limitation, set parameter S-function upgrades

 Goto and From Blocks

 When using the S-function system target file, the code generator restricts input and output to correspond to the root model Inport and Outport blocks (or the Inport and Outport blocks of the Subsystem block from which the S-function target was generated).
 The code generator does not produce code for Goto or From blocks.

 To work around this restriction, create your model and subsystem with the required Inport and Outport blocks, instead of using Goto and From blocks to pass data between the root model and subsystem.
 In the model that incorporates the generated S-function, you would then add Goto and From blocks.

 Example Before Work Around

-Root model with a From block and subsystem,
+Root model that includes a From block and subsystem,

-Subsystem1with a Goto block, which has global visibility and passes its input to the From block in the root model
+Subsystem1that includes a Goto block that has global visibility and passes its input to the From block in the root model

-Subsystem1replaced with an S-function generated with the S-Function target — a warning results when you run the model because the generated S-function does not implement the Goto block
+Subsystem1replaced with an S-function generated with the S-Function system target file — a warning results when you run the model because the generated S-function does not implement the Goto block

 Example After Work Around